Peadar O' Donnells, County Londonderry

 6. Night on the town

-You can be sure to spend the start of your night in buzzing bars and to find yourself in one of the many clubs by the end of it (usually open until about 2.00am).
+Start your night in the city's buzzing bars and you'll probably find yourself in one of the many clubs by the end of it (usually open until about 2am).
 The Metro is one of the busiest at the weekend, as is Downey's bar complex with its Sugar nightclub and rooftop beer garden.
-However, nights here are unpredictable and the fun will be not knowing where you’ll end up.

 7. Get wet and wild

-Embrace the outdoors at Creggan Country Park, where three freshwater lakes have become the playground for an inflatable water assault course, aqua zorbing, a pier jump, wheelyboat, raft building and more.
-You won’t get such an adrenaline rush elsewhere.
+Embrace the outdoors at Creggan Country Park, where three freshwater lakes have become the playground for an inflatable water assault course, aqua zorbing, a pier jump, wheelyboat, raft-building and more.

 8. Lunch in a brewery